6.7.7 Address arithmetic

 aligned ( c-addr – a-addr ) core “aligned”

-a-addr is the first aligned address greater than or equal to c-addr.
+a-addr is the smallest aligned address greater than or equal to c-addr.

 floats ( n1 – n2 ) floating “floats”